rgorge/minimal-mistakes/_pages/virtualization-101.md

 There are two main types of persistent storage:
 <ul>
     <li> Block storage - disk space that can be used for file system installation and partitioning.
 On the high level you can think about it as simple SSD or HDD disk.</li>
     <li> Object storage - information is stored as file which is available via API.
-Typical examples of block storage sytems are AWS S3 or Dropbox.</li>
+Typical examples of block storage systems are AWS S3 or Dropbox.</li>
 </ul>

-Vm needs <b>persistent storage</b>, but how you can achieve it if VM "lives" in memory of Host OS?
+VM needs <b>persistent storage</b>, but how you can achieve it if VM "lives" in memory of Host OS?
 In short, any call from Guest OS to virtual IDE controller intercepted by QEMU/KVM process and transformed into write operation to physiscal disk attached to Host OS.
 This method is not efficient from performance perspective, so virtio driver (as in virtual NIC) is used for para-virtualization of IDE or iSCSI devices.
 This is explained in details <a href="https://www.qemu.org/2018/02/09/understanding-qemu-devices/" target="_blank">here</a>.
 So, VM call its virtual disk via virtio driver, then QEMU/KVM makes sure that information is written to physical disk.
-The actual Host OS storage backend can be impelementd as CEPH, NFS or something else.
+The actual Host OS storage backend can be impelemented as CEPH, NFS or something else.

 The easiest way to emulate persistent storage is to use file in some directory on Host OS as disk space for VM.
 QEMU/KVM supports multiple formats of such files - raw, vdi, vmdk and etc. However, the most popular one is <b>qcow2</b> (QEMU copy-on-write version 2).
 In general, qcow2 is a file with defined structure without operating system.
 A lot of virtual machines are distributed as qcow2 images - VM system disk snapshots packaged in qcow2 format.
-This approach has number of advantages - qcow2 encoding requires less space than raw snapshot, QEMU/KVM can perform resize operation of qcow2 file, i.e. that it is possible to change VM system disk size, AES encryption is supported as well.
+This approach has number of advantages - qcow2 encoding requires less space than raw snapshot, QEMU/KVM can perform resize operation of qcow2 file, i.e., that it is possible to change VM system disk size, AES encryption is supported as well.

 When VM is launched, QEMU/KVM uses qcow2 file as system disk (I intentionally omit VM boot process here) and VM is able to perform read/write operations into qcow2 file via virtio driver.
 Snapshot creation process works in the same way - qcow2-file represents full copy of VM system disk and by used for backup purposes, evacuation to another hypervisor and etc.